 Deciding which chemotherapy drugs to use

-In some cases, the best choice of doses and schedules for giving each drug are clear, and most oncologists would recommend the same treatment.
+In some cases, the best choice of doses and schedules for giving each chemotherapy (chemo) drug are clear, and most doctors would recommend the same treatment.
 In other cases, less may be known about the single best way to treat people with certain types and stages of cancer.
-In these situations different cancer doctors might choose different drug combinations with different schedules.
+In these cases, different doctors might choose different drug combinations with different schedules.

-Factors to consider in choosing which drugs to use for a chemotherapy regimen include:
+Factors to consider in choosing which drugs to use include: